Anzhelika007/Courses/Week-13-BrowsersWork/test.md

 41. Which feature allows scripts to be parsed and executed asynchronously?

 -[ ] The 'parallel' attribute on the script tag.
--[ ] The 'async' attribute on the script tag.
+-[x] The 'async' attribute on the script tag.
 -[ ] Using the <script> tag in the <head>.
 -[ ] The 'multithread' attribute on the script tag.

 42. What role does tokenization play in the process of HTML parsing?

--[ ] Breaks down the HTML document into a series of tokens
+-[х] Breaks down the HTML document into a series of tokens
 -[ ] Optimizes HTML for faster performance
 -[ ] Translates HTML into multiple languages
 -[ ] Encrypts sensitive data within the HTML file